Cap32/react-wormhole-hoc/README.md

 [`react`](https://www.npmjs.com/package/react),
 [`react-addons-shallow-compare`](https://www.npmjs.com/package/react-addons-shallow-compare), and
 NPM will not automatically install these for you but it will show you a warning message with instructions on how to install them.

-## Note

-If you want some communications base on paren-child coupling, please use react [context](https://facebook.github.io/react/docs/context.html) instead.

 ## Related Projects